nausik/SEETNAU---PHP/README.md

 SEETNAU---PHP
 =============

+''ruby
-(WARNING: THIS PROJECT IS VERY OLD AND THE CODE QUALITY IS LOW)
+#(WARNING: THIS PROJECT IS VERY OLD AND THE CODE QUALITY IS LOW)
+''

 Very old seetnau prototype (not finished), which was written on PHP without normal OOP but with some cool solutions like fully dynamic pages.
 Seetnau - prototype of the old-forgotten startup idea.
 But it can be used as (almost) fully functional social network.
 It's pretty easy to install - you only have to create database, open mysql.php (in your browser), check 'Create new tables?' check box and press "Submit" button.
 After this you only need to uncomment "extension=php_openssl.dll" line in php.ini and mail_send function in functions/send_mail.php.
 By default it's set to noones gmail account, but you can set it to use yours.
 After this you just need to write proper domain in config/params.php, so activation messages will work properly.
 After this you should delete mysql.php.
 If you'll ever need to edit your mysql config values, it's easy to do by hand (config/mysql_config.php)